30 Clever Uses for Baking Soda

 If you’ve ever baked a cake, cupcakes or even muffins, chances are you’ve got a container of sodium bicarbonate, aka baking soda, in your pantry.
 For the most part it stays hidden in the pantry, waiting for the next time you break out the baking equipment.

 Rather than saving it for special baking occasions, consider some new baking soda uses around your house.
 It’s one of those versatile ingredients that can replace numerous other products, so you can save your hard-earned cash for what really matters.
 Honestly, after reading this, you will never have too much baking soda at home.

 For cleaning and health, baking soda can be your best friend.
-It’s hard working, safe, good for the environment, and cheap.
-A five-pound bag of baking soda is less than $4 and as you will see, can save you a ton of money.
+It’s hardworking, safe, good for the environment and cheap.
+A 5-pound bag of baking soda is around $6 and, as you will see, it can save you a ton of money.